mcruzdev/oss/content/posts/2025-01-02-demo/index.md

 ---
 title: "Discover Roq, the Quarkus Way for Static Site Generation in Java"
 description: >-
   Did you know about Roq?
 A powerful new tool that combines Java and Quarkus.
-Prep a warm drink and put on some soft music! let's find outwhy Roq is so cool with the comfort of Quarkus Dev Mode and all its eco-system.
+Ok, prep a warm drink and put on some soft music and let's find out why Roq is so cool with the comfort of Quarkus Dev Mode and all its eco-system.
+Bonus: a touch of TailwindCss to make it look great!
 tags: demo, code, java
 toc: true
+escape: true
 ---

 ![roq-advent.png](./roq-advent.png)